 KYC is the process of one VASP identifying their customer and verifying their details to comply with global regulations before allowing them to utilize their platform.
 Travel Rule takes it a step further–requiring two VASPs that have already KYC’d their customers to exchange and store customer PII on transactions over a certain threshold.

 It is imperative to identify the wallet type (custodial or non-custodial) and the beneficial owner of a crypto wallet during Travel Rule transactions.
 Different rules will apply depending upon the findings.
 Learn more on our Regulations page.

-The FATF opens the door to a future change of paradigm in case there is a distinct trend toward P2P transactions, as this would necessarily hurt the effectiveness of the AML/CFT frameworks as they exist today.
+The FATF opens the door to a future change of paradigm in case there is a distinct trend toward P2P transactions, as this would necessarily hurt the effectiveness of the AML/CTF frameworks as they exist today.